Fighting For Justice In The Workplace Since 1955

 - The serious health condition of a family member (child, parent, spouse or partner) of the employee.

-Frequently Asked Questions About The NJ FLA
+Frequently Asked Questions About The NJ FMLA

 Understanding NJ employment laws isn’t always easy.
-Our clients often do their own research, only to become even more confused.
+Our clients often do their research, only to become even more confused.
 Here are a few basic answers to your common questions.

 Am I covered under the New Jersey Family Leave Act?